The Galapagos has a unique, but fragile ecosystem

 But the bigger problem is simply the number of people milling around the animals.
 The economics of boat travel led to the introduction of several large vessels (the largest at my last visit was the 300-foot, 90-passenger Galapagos Explorer).
 Imagine 90 passengers hitting a single visitation site (even if it is in carefully timed waves to minimize impact).
 The park service recognized this problem early and restricted large boats to only a handful of sites, but that still wasn't enough.
 At times I've seen as many as a half dozen 16-passenger boats tied up at the same location, which is nearly the same problem.
 Again, the park service changed regulations and required every boat to submit its itinerary far in advance of tours.
 More important, based upon the size, each boat was only able to hit certain sites only so many times within a given time period (e.g., the same boat couldn't go to, say, Plaza Island on every tour they made; instead, they could visit the island perhaps once every month, or once every four tours).
 The result was that impact was spread more evenly across sites, but the new problem was that the limited number of sites really couldn't support much of an increase in tourism above current levels without site restrictions being eased.

-Not too long ago a third assault occurred on the fragile ecosystem.
+A third assault also occurs on the fragile ecosystem.
 Ecuador is not only a poor country, but for much of the past decade was in near constant political turmoil (five governments in five years is not exactly stable, is it?).
 Constant changes in government, rampant inflation, imprudent military spending, rapid changes in crude oil prices, bribery scandals, and a whole host of other problems have had their toll.
 But even in tourism's off years, the folk on the Galapagos were still earning decent livings, and the payment of tips in US dollars by many tourists helped ease the sting of inflation for many.

 While there were many signs of impending trouble, the first really nasty squabble came in 1992 when coastal fisherman discovered that the Japanese paid premium price for sea cucumbers, and the Galapagos Islands had zillions of these ugly little suckers.
 In a very short time, fishing camps popped up all over the park, and angry confrontations between conservationists and fisherman became the norm.
 By the time the government managed to mollify the fisherman (by allowing sea cucumber harvest for three months a year), they had decimated the sea cucumber population.
 But the standard of living of the Galapagos Island residents far exceeds that of the coastal Ecuadorians, and the fishing is still good there (of course it is, it's a protected National Park!), so the islands today find themselves with a constant inflow of development and resource extraction-minded folk.